caroldacfontana/caroldacfontana.github.io/_posts/2025-01-26-oracle-python-api.md

 systemctl disable firewalld
 ```

-**3. Let's now install venv in order to create an isolated environment for this activity.
-(PS: You can also use docker if you prefer!)Make sure you choose a specific directory for your project before installing venv, since it will have to be installed on that directory!**
+**3. Let's now install venv in order to create an isolated environment for this activity in our machine (locally).
+(PS: You can also use docker if you prefer!)
+Make sure you choose a specific directory for your project before installing venv, since it will have to be installed on that directory!**

 ex:
 /home/carol/python_oracle